 5. In the case of large mandates, the Translator reserves the right to request partial or complete advance payment before commencing or pursuing an order.

-6. In case of a
+6. In case of a significant

-the quote, the Translator may modify the price and time frame accordingly.
+the Translator may modify the price and time frame accordingly.

 7. If an order is cancelled by the Client, he/she must pay for the work completed by the Translator up to the date the cancellation is received, as well as an indemnity calculated on the standard hourly rate for the research work already carried out.

 8. Any formatting work is invoiced in addition to translation costs based on the predetermined hourly rate available on the GTGE website.